Pentagon sees N.Korea cyber threat, 2012 provocations

 Pyongyang says the rocket to be launched to mark what would have been the 100th birthday of deceased state founder Kim Il-sung will carry a weather satellite into orbit.
 But most outsiders say it is a disguised test of a long-range missile that violates key U.N.
 Security Council resolutions that ban any such launches.

-Many of North Korea's neighbours are concerned about next month's launch of a rocket, which North Korea has said would travel southward toward the Philippines or Indonesia, said Lavoy.
+Many of North Korea's neighbors are concerned about next month's launch of a rocket, which North Korea has said would travel southward toward the Philippines or Indonesia, said Lavoy.

 "I don't know if we have any confidence on the stability of the missile or what the impact will be," he said.